josiyuh/Morse-Code-Tutor/README.md

 ---

-## ⚙️ How It Works
+## How It Works

-1. User selects a word or input via the web interface
+1. User selects a word or input through the web interface
 2. Raspberry Pi sends instructions to the ESP8266
 3. ESP8266 converts the word into Morse code
 4. Audio is played through the speaker
 5. User inputs Morse using the telegraph key
-6. ESP8266 evaluates timing and classifies dots/dashes
+6. ESP8266 evaluates timing and classifies dots and dashes
-7. System compares input vs expected output
+7. The system compares input with expected output
 8. Raspberry Pi logs results and tracks performance

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 morse-code-tutor-system/